 The pangs of waking up to bright lights creeping underneath the crack of my door as they light the way to the bathroom for me churn deep in my gut.
 This morning I will not breathe the stale hotel room air and bend to pick up the newspaper that’s been slipped through the crack of the door at an ungodly hour by a no doubt too tired hotel worker.
-It all makes me wish I was not home.
+It almost all makes me wish I was not home.
 This morning, there is no newspaper.
-This morning, I woke in the comforts of my own bed; in the darkness of day light savings time in Northern New Jersey.
+This morning, I woke in the comforts of my own bed; in the darkness of daylight savings time in Northern New Jersey.

-Most New Jersey public schools close the second Thursday and Friday of November each school year, while tens of thousands of garden state educators descend on the popular boardwalk of Atlantic City for four days of professional development and a pedagogical high.
+Most New Jersey public schools close the second Thursday and Friday of November each school year, while tens of thousands of Garden State educators descend on the popular boardwalk of Atlantic City for four days of professional development and a pedagogical high.
 The professional tradition has long been a part of who I am as an educator and during my eighteen years of teaching, I can name four times when I did not attend.

-The role of board member for the NJMSA (New Jersey Middle School Association) kept me away guilt free as we represented our organization at the National Middle School convention in Philly the same weekend.
+The role of board member for the NJMSA (New Jersey Middle School Association) kept me away guilt-free as we represented our organization at the National Middle School convention in Philly the same weekend.
 September 11th, 2001 was the second time.
 The idea of being engulfed in large crowds was understandably too nerve-wracking and kept me home.
 A medical leave of absence as I battled cancer in 2007 stalled me for the third time.
-Finally, a new position of a semi-self-contained classroom in 5th grade paralyzed me, leaving me home in 2015 to balance my world, center my mind and prevent me from leaving the profession altogether.
+Finally, a new position of a semi-self-contained classroom in 5th grade paralyzed me, leaving me home in 2015 to balance my world, center my mind, and prevent me from leaving the profession altogether.
 Until now, middle school teaching had been my entire career.
 Elementary school teachers are superheroes.

 I have always believed strongly in the obligation to attend the convention each year, especially since schools were closed in its honor.
-This year marks my second year as a 5th grade classroom teacher.
+This year marks my second year as a 5th-grade classroom teacher.
 I MADE IT THROUGH YEAR ONE…and it wasn’t easy.
 With a calm cool breath, grounded in confidence, I gratefully sit here typing guilt free in my home on this morning when all the fun is beginning in AC.
 I type not without regret, knowing hordes of my colleagues are preparing to wake to newspapers under their doors, breathe that lovely stale hotel air, and begin their exploration of knowledge.

 To write about the exhibit floor is too painful: Author’s Alley, Main Street NJEA, Digital Boulevard.
 Ugh, this is really painful.
-I am compelled to hop in the car and take the three-hour drive just be to immersed in the splendor of it all.
+I am compelled to hop in the car and take the three-hour drive just to be immersed in the splendor of it all.

 Five o’clock last night, I pulled away from my classroom door with my SUV packed to the roof with boxes of papers in need of filing.
-Looking like a kid on his way to college for the first time, I navigated my way home with enough visibility to get me home safely.
+Looking like a kid on her way to college for the first time, I navigated my way home with enough visibility to get me home safely.
 Last night’s rain has left my car still crammed.
-The contents of that car, in addition to the new iDoceo classroom management application, the online Mindful Schools course I’m enrolled in, and a new ELA curriculum unit is my convention this year.
+The contents of that car, in addition to the new iDoceo classroom management application, the online Mindful Schools course I’m enrolled in, and a new ELA curriculum is my convention this year.

-I love that I have arrived to a place that is guilt free.
-I realize while being at the convention is where my heart lies, staying home to complete what is already in process is my acknowledgement of self-care and dedication to health and wellness.
-I will return to the convention one day, and hopefully it will be next year.
+I love that I have arrived at a place that is guilt free.
+I realize while being at the convention is where my heart lies, staying home to complete what is already in process is my acknowledgment of self-care and dedication to health and wellness.
+I will return to the convention one day, and hopefully, it will be next year.
 No matter how many years you have been teaching, no matter how many different hats you wear as an educator, there is always something to learn.
 There is always something new and improved or old and steadfast you forgot about in your bag of tricks.